spez1998/chipir-nvram-results/README.md

 # chipir-nvram-results
-Results and data processing of my experiment into nvRAM radiation hardness at ChipIR
+Results and data processing of my experiment into nvRAM radiation hardness at ChipIR.